Bats people: Language and customs

-Part of the community still retains its own Bats language ("batsbur mott"), which has adopted many Georgian loan-words and grammatical rules and is mutually unintelligible with the two other Nakh languages, Chechen and Ingush.
+Part of the community still retains its own Bats language (ბაცბყრ ნიტტ batsbur mott), a Nakh-Dagestanian language which has adopted many Georgian loanwords and grammatical patterns through centuries of language contact.
+Batsbi is mutually unintelligible with the two other Nakh languages, Chechen and Ingush.
 As Professor Johanna Nichols put it, "[the Batsbur] language is related to Chechen and Ingush roughly as Czech is related to Russian [and the Batsbi do] not belong to vai naakh nor their language to vai mott, though any speaker of Chechen or Ingush can immediately tell that the language is closely related and can understand some phrases of it.
 The Batsbi have not traditionally followed Vainakh customs or law, and they consider themselves Georgians."
-Batsbur is unwritten and the Batsbi have used Georgian as a language of literacy and trade for centuries.
+Batsbur is not usually used in writing and the Batsbi have used Georgian as a written language and language of trade for centuries.

-The Georgian ethnographer Sergi Makalatia wrote in his study of Tusheti about the Tsova-Tush language (Batsbur):
+Georgian ethnographer Sergi Makalatia wrote in his study of Tusheti about the Tsova-Tush language (Batsbur):

 "The Tsova-Tushs speak the Tsova language.
 By origin, their language is Galgai and is related to the Kistin.
 This language has, however, borrowed many words from Georgian; the Tsova-Tush speak it both at home and among each other.
 Everybody knows the Tsova language.
 It is shameful not to speak it.
 Children start speaking Tsova-Tush and learn Georgian later."

 John F. Baddeley also considered the origins of the Tsova-Tush language as a dialect of the Ingush.

 Nowadays, all Batsbi speak Georgian (usually with a Tushetian or Kakhetian accent).
-Only a handful speak Batsbur with any kind of proficiency.
+Only a handful of ethnic Batsbi speak Batsbur on a daily basis.

-The Batsbi have retained very little of their separate cultural traits, and their customs and traditions now resemble those of other Eastern Georgian mountaineers, particularly those of the Tush.
+The Batsbi have retained only a few individual cultural traits, and their customs and traditions now resemble those of other Eastern Georgian mountaineers, particularly those of the Tush.
 There are also deeper pagan-religious links between the Tush and the neighbouring Khevsur.